stoflom/bashrc/README.md

 **whence** shows the type, location, and/or symbolic links defining **cmd**.

+**ffind** searches for a given file in the current directory hierarchy, symbolic links are followed.

 **logout** (GNOME specific) logs the current user out and closes the GNOME session.
 ```